Help

 • Shortcut : keyboards sequence to trigger the action.
 Click on the shortcut to customize a shortcut.
 A shortcut that has been customized will be shown in orange.
 To reset the shortcut to its default value, click on the shortcut and hit the « Reset to default shortcut » button.

-• Midi learn : clicking this cell will show a dialog allowing the user to associate a midi event to the shortcut.
-Many midi events can be linked to a shortcut.
+• Midi learn : clicking this cell will show a dialog allowing the user to associate a MIDI event to the shortcut.
+Many MIDI events can be linked to a shortcut.
 See « Midi learn » section for more details.

-• Midi unlearn : clicking this cell will show a dialog allowing the user to delete a midi event linked to the shortcut
+• Midi unlearn : clicking this cell will show a dialog allowing the user to delete a MIDI event linked to the shortcut

 Midi learn

-LoopToGo allows the user to control native functions (main volume, transport actions, chain volume, etc.), and plugin parameters with midi events.
-The association between a midi event and a function or parameters is called « Midi learn ».
-There are different ways to initiate a midi learn process but the same user interface is always used.
+LoopToGo allows the user to control native functions (main volume, transport actions, chain volume, etc.), and plugin parameters with MIDI events.
+The association between a MIDI event and a function or parameters is called « Midi learn ».
+There are different ways to initiate a MIDI learn process but the same user interface is always used.

 Important!
 For the general functions (Transport, main volume, etc.).
-LoopToGo listens to all midi devices.
-For functions associated to a chain or a plugin, the midi device must be set as an input device (via the « Select audio and midi IO » buttons)
+LoopToGo listens to all MIDI devices.
+For functions associated to a chain or a plugin, the MIDI device must be set as an input device (via the « Select audio and MIDI IO » buttons)

-How to initiate midi learn
+How to initiate MIDI learn

 For Native functions, right clicking on a interface button or either in the shortcut dialog (Files/Preferences/Shortcut).
 Select « Midi learn »